anugaDev/Zitro_TechnicalTest/README.md

 - Reels start left → right with 2-second stagger
 - Minimum 3 seconds all reels spinning simultaneously
 - Reels stop left → right with 2-second stagger
-- Coded animations controlled by reel.
+- Frame-by-frame tween animation driven by the reel's update loop
-- Win detection: 3 matching centre symbols.
+- Win detection: 3 matching centre symbols
 - All reel dimensions centralised in `SlotGameConfiguration` (single-file resizing)
 - Assets read from `AppCache` — no runtime loading in game scenes
 - Sounds: spin start, spin loop, stop per reel, win

 ---

-## Optionals summary
+## Optionals Summary

 All 5 optional requirements from the test specification have been implemented.